-NOTICE OF SEIZURE AND ASSIGNMENT OF TAXABLE PROPERTY
+NOTICE OF SEIZURE AND ASSIGNMENT OF

+IAXABLE PROPERTY

+TO:

+(the "debtor")

+ADDRESS:

+DESCRIPTIO N OF INTEREST IN LAND:

+(the "taxable property")

+CE that taxes, penalties and interest in the amount of dollars (\$ and are due and owing in respect of the taxable property. )

+NOTICE that a Tax Arrears Certificate dated was delivered to you e unpaid taxes. u in

+months after s the Campbell NOTICE that failure to pay the full amount of the unpaid tax debt within six ervice of this Notice may result in the tax administrator, pursuant to section 36 River Indian Band Property Taxation Law, 2011, seizing and selling a right to the taxable property by public tender [auction] as follows: 6 of

+an offer, will l c tender [auction], including the conditions that are attached to the acceptance of conducted in accordance with the procedures prescribed by the Council of a Indian Band, a copy of which may be obtained from the tax administrator.

+2. The tax ac lministrator will

+(a) publi sh a Notice of Sale of a Right to Assignment of Taxable Property in newspaper at least once in each of the four (4) weeks preceding the date

+the sale; a nd

-TO: - 102m 302c (the "debtor") ADDRE DESCR IPTIO N OF INTEREST IN LAND: (the "tax xable p roperty") E that taxes, penalties, and interest in the amount of and are due and owing in respect of the taxable property. dollars (\$) IOTICE that a Tax Arrears Certificate datedwas de unpaid taxes. elivered to you in months of the Ta after se obacco IOTICE that failure to pay the full amount of the unpaid tax ervice of this Notice may result in the tax administrator, purso Plains Indian Band Property Taxation Law, 2008, seizing a of the taxable property by public tender [auction] as follows suant to subsection and selling a right to of an of fer, sha blic tender or auction, including the conditions that are attached by the conducted in accordance with the procedures prescribe lains Indian Band, a copy of which may be obtained from the d by the Council of 2.
-The tax administrator will (' ' publish a Notice of Sale of a Right to Assignment of Taxabl newspaper at least once in each of the four (4) wee of the sale; and (. , post the Notice of Sale of a Right to Assignment of Taxable prominent place on the reserve not less than ten (10) days protected the sale. r the ri otice of Sale of a Right to Assignment of Taxable Property wight to assignment of the taxable property and any conditions a bid. set price will be not less than the total amount of the taxes, is lated to the end of the redemption period, plus five percent ( upset price is the lowest price for which the right to assignment of the taxable property will be sold.
+he Notice of Sale of a Right to Assignment of Taxable Property in a promir ne reserve not less than ten (10) days preceding the date of the sale. nent

+- 3. The Notice of Sale of a Right to Assignment of Taxable Property will set out the upset price for the right to assignment of the taxable property and any conditions attached to the acceptance of a bid. - 4.
+The upset price will be not less than the total amount of the taxes, interest and penalties payable, calculated to the end of the redemption period, plus five percent (5%) of that total.
+The upset price is the lowest price for which the right to assignment of the taxable property will be sold.